rodrigo-olaya/rodrigo-olaya/README.md

 ## 🔭 Projects

 * MIPS CPU: RISC 5-Stage MIPS 32-bit CPU capable of simulating the MIPS ISA.
+* Company Data Managing System: Designed a program that links a company database to an interactive App that allows for the retrieval and update of data.
+Tech used: Java, JavaFX, JBDC, MySQL.
+* Cache Simulator: Designed an Object-Oriented program that simulates a Cache using Python.

 ## 🚀 Skills